 5. Do the Mount Pilatus Golden Round Trip Summit

-I was so stunned at this amazing sight, which happened around nine o’clock, that I stood in amazement for an hour or more.’
+I was so stunned at this amazing sight around nine o’clock that I stood in amazement for an hour or more.’

 6. See a MASSIVE Collection of Picasso’s at the Sammlung Rosengart